 How Does an Income-Driven Repayment Plan Work?

 Another way to potentially reduce your federal student loan payment is to apply for an income-driven repayment plan.
-The government offers four different income-driven plans that tie the borrower’s monthly payment to their discretionary income, while considering other factors such as family size.
+The government offers three different income-driven plans, which cap the borrower’s monthly payments at a percentage of their discretionary income.

 The plan a borrower qualifies for depends on the type of loan they have and when it was borrowed.
 Depending on the plan, your monthly payment will generally be reduced to 10-20% of your discretionary income.
-If you make the required qualifying payments every month, your balance can be forgiven in 20 or 25 years.
+The repayment term is also extended up to 25 years.

 How Can Student Loan Refinancing Help?